-Alabama has the most diverse geography with Tennessee Valley, Appalachian Plateau, and Gulf Coastal Plain.
+Alabama has the most diverse geography with the Tennessee Valley, Appalachian Plateau, and Gulf Coastal Plain.
 These unequal geographical conditions create some fabulous Bike Trails in Alabama.
-This article will guide you through some exciting bike trails in Alabama.

 Top 3 Bike Trails In Alabama

 1. Forever Wild Trails

 The bike trails in Alabama list starts with Forever Wild Trails, located at Beaver Creek Trails, Dothan in Alabama.
 It is a 10-mile-long trail with 6 separate trail loops, which stay connected through bridges.

 Forever Wild has bike repair stations, changing rooms, and a pump track.